 Her treasured "Castle" was destroyed by fire, and today the barren remains stand in a wooded area.
 The area surrounding her home has been made a recreational area, known as Madame Sherri Forest.

 Amazon listing for book, Madame Sherri - The Special Edition, by Eric Stanway and David Fiske (2014).
 This book updates Stanway's earlier work on Madame Sherri, and contains much new information on this fascinating woman.
+Though it has been known for some time that she was a costume designer, there was much more to her show business career She and her husband Andre traveled the vaudeville circuit, performing as dancers.
+Later, Andre produced musical shows, which Madame Sherri "dressed."

 Read a press release about Madame Sherri - The Special Edition.Use bookfinder4u.com to find out where the book may be purchased.